atlas-doc/doc/atlas-api-documentation/api-reference/notifications-by-webhook/airline-status-notification.md

 # Airline Online Status Update Notification

-### Airline Online Status Update Webhook
+### Airline Status Update Webhook

-Once a airline's online status is changed, you will receive the `airline.status` notification on your server.
+Once an airline's status is changed, an `airline.status` notification will be received on your server.
 You can process it and take action as required.
-For example, you could adjust your search caching strategy.
+For example; you could adjust your search caching strategy as per the status of the airline.

 ### EndPoint